Ricardodpalmeida/ricsite/README.md

 6. The site will automatically handle the reCAPTCHA integration when a key is provided

 > **Note:** If no reCAPTCHA key is provided, the site will still function, but the contact email will be shown directly without verification.

+## 🛠️ Git Workflow

+The recommended Git workflow for this project is:

+1. Sync dev branch with main
+2. Create feature branches from dev
+3. Merge completed features back to dev
+4. Test on staging branch
+5. Merge to main when ready for production

+For detailed Git workflow instructions, see `docs/GUIDE.md`.

 ## 🚢 Deployment